Facebook facebook Facebook twitter

 Every summer, tourists flock to the City of Pines for its vibrant attractions, energetic festivals, and busy marketplaces.

-However, once the noise dies and the fog starts to settle, Baguio’s eerie atmosphere becomes the perfect starting point to explore its scary places and haunted locations.
-These haunted places, or at least the ground where they stood, have endured wars and natural calamities that resulted to depressing death tolls, making these haunted places and scary places in Baguio suitable hosts for souls still searching for peace.
+However, once the noise dies and the fog settles, Baguio’s eerie atmosphere becomes the perfect starting point to explore its scary places and all the haunted in Baguio.
+These haunted places, or at least the ground where they stood, have endured wars and natural calamities that resulted in depressing death tolls, making these scary places and haunted places in Baguio suitable hosts for souls still searching for peace.

-If you’re itching to see if the stories are true, this Halloween might be the perfect time to test them for yourself by visiting these haunted places and scary places in Baguio!
+If you’re itching to see if the stories are true, this Halloween might be the perfect time to test them by visiting these haunted and scary places in Baguio!

 1. Loakan Road